 And, frankly, they trust us.
 They know we are an honest, smart, and beautiful publication.
 With a unique, decentralized publishing model, no other magazine devotes editorial exclusively to local foods and food culture.
 And that makes our advertisers more attractive from Manhattan to Montauk.

-Run your ad in our Manhattan, Brooklyn and/or East End titles, and receive a discount based on number of titles and frequency.
+Run your ad in our Manhattan, Brooklyn, Long Island and/or East End titles, and receive a discount based on number of titles and frequency.

 Our thoughtful, concerned readers are exactly the sorts of customers you want.